MarcvanHouten/AzureComputeDecisionTree/readme.md

 ![Picture of decision tree](/images/AzureComputeDecisionTree.png)

-Important to understand is that the questions that influence a decision can be arbitrary or seen as an opinionated view.
+Important to understand is that the questions that influence a decision are arbitrary and some can be seen as as an opinionated view.
 It’s intended this way.
-There are always nuances in the choices because most decisions are multi-dimensional and it’s always a challenge to get a multiple dimension into 2-dimensional decision tree.
+There are always nuances in the choices because most decisions are multi-dimensional and it’s a challenge to get multiple dimensions into a 2-dimensional decision tree.

 Special note on Azure Functions and Azure Container instances (CI).
 Both services provide a serverless option to run your code but aren’t commonly used to run an entire application.
 These services are mostly used as part of larger event-based application architecture in which they’re handling a specific task triggered by an event.